shuyao-wang/DSL/README.md

 # DSL
-This is our pytorch implemention for our CIKM2023 paper:
+This is our pytorch implemention for our DSL:

 ## Environment Requirement